 Pour your dissolved yeast into the bowl of a mixer, fit with paddle blade.

-and brown sugar and mix on low to combine.
+Add your all natural cane sugar and your brown sugar, mixing on low to combine.

-Now measure and add your flour, start with 3 cups, slowly adding the fourth cup.
+Now measure and add your all-purpose flour, start with 3 cups, slowly adding the fourth cup.

-As the flour works it’s way into the dough, add more as needed until the dough is smooth and elastic, but not super sticky (it might be a smidge sticky).
+As the flour works into the dough, add more as needed until the dough is smooth and elastic, but not super sticky (it might be a smidge sticky).

 Switch from your paddle attachment to your J hook (bread dough attachment) if you have one.
 And “knead” your dough on low for 6-8 minutes.
 If you don’t have a dough hook, remove your dough and knead on a floured surface for about 6-8 minutes.